robertnurnberg/cdbshorts/README.md

 Check positions in the cdb local copy for positions where an unseen move to an existing cdb position would change the evaluation of the position 'significantly'.

+### fakeleaves

+Check positions in cdb local copy with one scored move, out of multiple legal that connect to a scored position.

 ## usage

 ### building